alexis-moins/recipe/README.md

 # View list of recipes
 recipe list

+# Edit a recipe
+recipe edit docker/express-js

 # Use a recipe in another project
 recipe use docker/express-js --destination Dockerfile

-# Optionaly, you can add a remote repository to sync your recipe book across devices
+# Optionally, you can add a remote repository to sync your recipe book across devices
 recipe git remote add origin git@github.com:awesome-user/recipe-book

 # Or, if you already have a recipe book